 from their NSI efforts.

-Last August, we awarded grants to 21 Networks of School Improvement (NSI) to identify and solve problems in middle and high schools across 13 states.
+In August 2018, we awarded grants to 21 Networks of School Improvement (NSI) to identify and solve problems in middle and high schools across 13 states.
 The goal is to improve outcomes for Black, Latino and low-income students.